QubesOS/qubes-doc/developer/services/admin-api.md

   accept `-d` argument for decompression)
 - `passphrase_text` - passphrase used to encrypt and integrity protect the backup
 - `passphrase_vm` - VM which should be asked what backup passphrase should be used.
-The asking is performed using `qubes.BackupPassphrase+profile_name` service, which is expected to output chosen passphrase to its stdout.
+The asking is performed using `PedOS.BackupPassphrase+profile_name` service, which is expected to output chosen passphrase to its stdout.
 Empty output cancel the backup operation.
 This service can be used either to ask the user interactively, or to have some automated passphrase handling (for